JNRowe/vim-configs/vimrc.d/maps.rst

     endfunction
     nmap <silent> <C-Space> :call <SID>cursor_ping()<CR>

-Add map to toggle conceal support, which is useful when co-worker’s freak out when you’re showing code::
+Add map to toggle conceal support, which is useful when co-workers freak out when you’re showing code::

     if has('conceal')